 plt.title('Personality Clusters after PCA');

 For evaluating the model performance, reconstruction error is used.
-In fact, PCA is used to project the points into the low dimensional space.
-The original points are reconstructed by projecting the low dimensional representations back into the high dimensional space.
+PCA is used to project the points into the low-dimensional space.
+The original points are reconstructed by projecting the low-dimensional representations back into the high-dimensional space.
 The distance between the reconstructions and original points is inversely related to how well the model captures the structure present in the data.
 Similarly, reconstruction error can also be used to compute the R2 score, measuring the performance.

-However, Japan’s Cabinet believes that current dating services are not advanced enough in finding the perfect match.
+However, Japan’s Cabinet believes that current dating services are not advanced enough to find the perfect match.
 They have relied on preferences such as age, income, and educational level filled by the users.
 Hence Japan Government sought Artificial Intelligence’s help to find the perfect match based on more hidden patterns.

 The new AI and ML-based dating systems have shown excellent results by focusing on individuals’ values and personalities.
-Hence using this more personalized approach rather than merely using age, income, education level, and the matched pair has a higher probability of getting married.
-The government is also paying two-thirds of the new and improved AI dating systems’ operating costs to support such services.
+Hence, this more personalized approach, rather than merely using age, income, education level, and the matched pair, has a higher probability of getting married.
+The government also pays two-thirds of the new and improved AI dating systems’ operating costs to support such services.

 Currently, Japan’s Cabinet Office is also looking for approval of two billion yen for the new and advanced AI-enabled dating service in the budget.

 The usage of Machine Learning methods in psychological research is expected to increase sharply soon.
 Personalization is the key to businesses expanding and offering customer-oriented services.
-Similarly, personalization offers better options and gives better options to individuals based on their personality.
-Machine Learning has great potential in determining personality traits, which can be further used for self-monitoring and for businesses to hire employees based on their personality criteria.
+Similarly, personalization provides better options and gives better opportunities to individuals based on their personalities.
+Machine Learning has excellent potential in determining personality traits, which can be further used for self-monitoring and for businesses to hire employees based on their personality criteria.

 Enjoy Learning, Enjoy Algorithms!